google/sandboxed-api/oss-internship-2020/curl/README.md

 The `tests` folder contains some test cases created using Google Test.
 The class `CurlTestUtils` is used to facilitate some tasks that all test cases need, including the setup of a mock local server on which test requests are performed.

 To build these tests when building the library, the cmake variable `CURL_SAPI_ENABLE_TESTS` must be set to `ON`.
 This enables Sandboxed API tests as well.

+## Callbacks

+The `callbacks.h` and `callbacks.cc` files implement all the callbacks used by examples and tests.